MSATRIAD/TePi-Capstone-Project-Repository/README.md

 [Express.js](https://expressjs.com/)  is the most popular web framework for Node.js.
 It is designed for building web applications and APIs.
 Fast, unopinionated, minimalist web framework for Node.js

 [FastAPI](https://fastapi.tiangolo.com/) is a modern, fast (high-performance), web framework for building APIs with Python based on standard Python type hints.

+[Flask](https://flask.palletsprojects.com/en/stable/) is a lightweight WSGI web application framework.
+It is designed to make getting started quick and easy, with the ability to scale up to complex applications.